pybamm-team/pybamm-cookie/README.md

 **Note**: A `git` repository is automatically initialised when a project is created within a directory.

-After generation you could navigate to the generated project and run `nox -s generated-project-tests` to ensure if the project units are working as intended.
+After generation, you can navigate to the generated project and run `nox -s generated-project-tests` to ensure if the project units are working as intended.

 ### Installing the `pybamm-cookiecutter` project

-This refers to this project used for the development of this template.
-There are two ways to install this project, either through `nox` or `pip`. `nox` uses `uv pip` or `pip` internally, and in this case creates a virtual environment for you to activate.
+This refers to the project used for the development of this template.
+There are two ways to install this project: either through `nox` or `pip`. `nox` uses `uv pip` or `pip` internally, and in this case, creates a virtual environment for you to activate.
 To install, navigate to the root directory of this repository and execute either of these commands:

 `nox -s dev`